gtk-rs/gtk3-rs/examples/README.md

 ## Example Screenshots

-Screenshots of examples using cario or futures is missing.
-Examples are from cross compiling projects for Windows 10.
+Screenshots of examples using cairo or futures are missing.

 #### Full GTK Example
 <img src="images/GTKTest.png">